 Publications

-Ernst Consulting conducts in-depth research on issues related to climate, health, social justice and public space, and translates the findings into actionable strategies for practitioners.
-She incorporates innovative case studies throughout her publications and web content to encourage peer learning and replication.
+Ernst Consulting conducts in-depth research on issues related to climate, health, social justice and public land, and translates the findings into policy recommendations and actionable strategies for practitioners.
+She incorporates innovative case studies throughout her work to encourage peer learning and replication.

 (click on images to view reports)